Category: news

 Fluid leaks are another sign that your vehicle may need professional service.
 Oil, coolant, transmission fluid, brake fluid, or power steering fluid can leak from different parts of the vehicle.
 Any visible puddle or repeated stain under your car should be taken seriously.

 Low fluid levels can lead to overheating, poor performance, steering problems, or serious mechanical damage.
-A technician can locate the source of the leak and recommend the proper repair.
+A mobile diesel mechanic can locate the source of the leak and recommend the proper repair.

 Poor Performance or Rough Driving